-Funding, mentorship, and structured learning experiences help students build real projects and meaningful technology portfolios.
+AIGI connects funding, mentors, tools, and structured learning experiences so students can build real projects and move toward creative technology pathways.

 Our STEM and STEAM Education Model